Javier-Machin/Ruby_exercises/README.md

-A little shift cipher made in Ruby
+A few Ruby problems
+$ruby exercisename.rb for testing